Welcome to your weekly writing room.

 In my years as a writing coach and teacher, I've found that what helps the most is not witty commentary in Word documents or sage writing koans.
 It's creating a routine and spending time at the writing desk, no matter what.
 We all know that getting into the chair is often the hardest part and so this program is designed to make that painless.

-I hope you will join my best online writing group yet and inject some predictability, fun, and community into your writing practice.
+I hope you will join us and inject some predictability, fun, and community into your writing practice.

 Naomi Krupitsky: Tuesdays at 7:30pm Eastern / 4:30pm Pacific — starting June 10th

-This new Writing Room commenced in June 2025, and weekly meetings are ongoing.
-New subscribers can start attending Naomi's Tuesday sessions right away, on the same week they subscribe / the following Tuesday.
+This Writing Room has been in progress since June 2025.
+You can start attending Naomi's Tuesday meetings right away, on the week you subscribe or the following Tuesday.

 As writers, we lead multiple lives.
 We are storytellers, but we are also parents, professionals, and human beings navigating an ever-shifting world.
 There are many things clamoring for our attention.
 In this writing club online, open to anyone from seasoned professionals to people who just want to spend more time writing, we will focus on incorporating a mindfulness practice into our regular writing routine.